PATIENT & CARER KITFact Sheets & Downloads

 It coordinates all movements such as walking, sitting, eating and sleeping.
 Functions such as talking, thinking, laughing, crying are also coordinated by the brain.
 Doing these things at appropriate times is one of the major responsibilities of the brain.
 All senses experienced by a human being; seeing, hearing, touching, tasting, smelling and feeling are tasks managed by the brain.

-Therefore, when with a tumour affect such an important part of the body, it is natural that change may occur.
+Therefore, when a tumour affects such an important part of the body, it is natural that change may occur.

 Depending on where the tumour is situated, the diagnosed person may lack insight into changes that have occurred or are occurring.
 Sometimes these changes are noticed by family and friends but unnoticed by the person with the diagnosis.
 This can make it difficult for families & carers to cope.
 This lack of awareness on the part of the diagnosed person can make the experience of daily living difficult, especially for the support network of family and friends.
 Problems with memory, behaviour, moods and cognitive function all impact on relationships and lives.

-Recognising the importance of these issues, professional have put the following Fact Sheets together to use as a guide to help patients and their carers cope better with some of these changes.
+Recognising the importance of these issues, professionals have put the following Fact Sheets together to use as a guide to help patients and their carers cope better with some of these changes.

 Disbelief & Shock